turingschool/front-end-curriculum/lessons/module-3/redux-thunk-middleware.md

 * You will want to clone down [promises-api](https://github.com/turingschool-examples/promises-api), run `npm install` and `npm start`.
 The server should now be running on `localhost:3001`
 * Now you will want to clone down [promises-practice](https://github.com/turingschool-examples/promises-practice) and `npm install`
-* You will then want to checkout the branch `pre-redux` by running `git checkout pre-redux`
+* You will then want to checkout the branch `pre-redux-aa` by running `git checkout pre-redux-aa`
 * Then start up the application `npm start`

 If we take a look at `App.js`, we can see that our component's state currently has 3 properties.
 These properties correspond to the 3 stages of our async request that we need to account for.